 The statement was made by ASX Chief Executive Officer Elmer Funke Kupper, according to notes of a speech delivered in Melbourne yesterday.
 Funke Kupper didn’t elaborate as to how or who would identify and charge this form of trading.

 Governments in Australia, Hong Kong and Singapore are considering the extent to which high-frequency trading and other electronic strategies should be regulated.
 Firms using high- frequency tactics say they serve as market makers on electronic exchanges.
-The computerized infrastructure of equity markets has come under scrutiny in the past three years following Knight Capital Group Inc.’s (KCG) $457 million loss in August and the American flash crash of May 2010.
+The computerized infrastructure of equity markets has come under scrutiny in the past three years following Knight Capital Group Inc.’s (KCG:US) $457 million loss in August and the American flash crash of May 2010.
 The fastest firms can now execute a trade in under 10 microseconds.

 The Australia Securities and Investment Commission, the nation’s financial regulator, last month said some high- frequency traders submit and then cancel thousands of rapid-fire quotes for stocks, decreasing the ease with which a security can be bought and sold.